Follicular ReGener-8 (FR-8)

 What’s involved with Follicular ReGener-8 (FR-8)?

-This simple procedure is quick and painless.
+This simple procedure is quick and painless, due to its non-surgical nature.
 Our specialists take only 120 millilitres of your blood and put it into a highly sophisticated centrifuge.
 This piece of equipment separates the protein-rich platelets from the other components in your blood.
 These are then injected straight into the sparse area, stimulating regrowth and repair.

 There are multiple advantages to this treatment, including:

 - No down time – It only takes about an hour to treat someone using FR-8.
-What’s more, no recovery period is needed.
+What’s more, due to non-surgical nature of the treatment, no recovery period is needed.

 - Relatively quick results – This procedure can take up to three months to reflect but many patients have shown immediate improvement in hair growth and thickening.